 On Labor Day, September 6, 1993, art-warfare guerrillas attach a 700-pound ball and chain to Hammering Man, the 48-foot-tall metal sculpture by Jonathan Borofsky that stands in front of the Seattle Art Museum in downtown Seattle.
 The prank is a statement about the oppression of working people.

 A 12-member group led by Subculture Joe, later identified as Jason Sprinkle (1969-2005), fabricated a six-foot sheet-metal ball, 19 feet in circumference.
 It was attached to nine links of chain made of plate steel and a five-foot shackle.
 The shackle was lined with industrial rubber to prevent damage to the sculpture.
-Two days later, on Wednesday September 8, the Seattle Engineering Department removed it.
+On Wednesday September 8, two days after the ball and chain was attached to the sculpture, the Seattle Engineering Department removed it.

-On October 22, 1993, the ball-and-chain was auctioned by Allied Arts at the request of the Seattle Arts Commission at the Stouffer Madison Hotel as part of a fundraiser for the Job Corps.
-In order to fit through the ballroom doors, the ball-and-chain had to be deformed by ramming it with a truck.
+On October 22, 1993, the ball and chain was auctioned by Allied Arts at the request of the Seattle Arts Commission at the Stouffer Madison Hotel as part of a fundraiser for the Job Corps.
+In order to fit through the ballroom doors, it had to be deformed by ramming it with a truck.
 The slightly dented guerrilla art was purchased for $1,300 by two collectors from Tacoma, who planned to display it in a building there.

 During the week of the auction, vandals painted socks on Hammering Man and spray-painted "Made in USA" on the wall of the Seattle Art Museum.